avalanche-foundation/ACPs/ACPs/75_acceptance_proofs/75-acceptance-proofs.md

 ## Specification

-Note: The following is pseudocode and is provided only as visual aid.
+Note: The following is pseudocode.

 ### ProposerVM